Polymer/old-docs-site/articles/spa.md

 ## Keyboard navigation

-Good SPAs support keyboard navigation.
-It's important for [accessibility](/articles/accessible-web-components.html) but also makes the app feel more...appy :)
+Keyboard support is not only important for [accessibility](/articles/accessible-web-components.html), but it also makes an app feel more...appy!

-We can use [`<core-a11y-keys>`](/docs/elements/core-elements.html#core-a11y-keys), a component for normalizing browser keyboard handling.
+[`<core-a11y-keys>`](/docs/elements/core-elements.html#core-a11y-keys) is a component for normalizing browser events and keyboard-enabling your SPA.
+Here's an example:

-Set its `key` property to a space-separated list of keys/key combinations to listen for.
-When one of those keys are pressed, the `keys-pressed` event is fired:

 {%raw%}
-    <core-a11y-keys id="keys"
+    <core-a11y-keys target="{{parentElement}}"
                     keys="up down left right space space+shift"
                     on-keys-pressed="{{keyHandler}}"></core-a11y-keys>

 {%endraw%}

-Next, we set the `document` as the target for key presses:

-    template.addEventListener('template-bound', function(e) {
-      var keys = document.querySelector('#keys');
-      keys.target = document;
-      ...
-    };
+The target for events is data bound to the `parentElement` of the auto-binding template.
+In this case, that's `<body>`.
+T`key` attribute contains a space-separated list of keys to listen for.
+When one of those combinations is pressed, `<core-a11y-keys>` fires a `keys-pressed` event and invokes your callback:

     template.keyHandler = function(e, detail, sender) {
       var pages = document.querySelector('#pages');